-While you can go for weeks without food, it may not be optimal.
+While you can go for weeks without food, it may not be optimal for your long-term progress towards your health goals.
 For the many people who eat all day, a couple of hours may feel ‘extended’.

 Autophagy is your body’s process for cleaning house and purging all the damaged cells and old protein.
 Autophagy literally means ‘to self-eat’.

 For the most part, this is a desirable thing that happens when we have less energy available from our diet.
-Your body not only starts to feed on itself, cleaning out the bits that it doesn’t need.
-Periods of low energy availability allow our bodies to repair and purge.
-We keep only what we need for survival, which allows us to survive to procreate another day when there is more food available.
+Your body starts to feed on itself, cleaning out the bits it doesn’t need.
+Periods of low-energy availability allows our bodies to repair and purge.
+It’s in our DNA to keep what we need, which allows us to survive and procreate another day when more food is available.

 It’s easy to fall into the trap of thinking that, because a little is good, more is better.
 We like to fit in and tend to compare ourselves with other people.